What is the new work?

 How was the work funded?

-Funding was provided by National Science Foundation grant DMR-1829070 to CHEXS, and by NIH grant P30-GM-124166 and NYSTAR funding to MacCHESS.
+Funding was provided by NIH R01, T32, R35, and R15 grants to the authors.
+Data were collected at CHESS station ID7A, supported by National Science Foundation grant DMR-1829070 to CHEXS, and by NIH grant P30-GM-124166 and NYSTAR funding to MacCHESS.